TiBillet/Lespass/README.md

 ```

+## POP demo data, for dev' or just take a look :)

-If you want use the demonstration data above, add this to your /etc/hosts :
+If you want to use the demonstration data, add this to your /etc/hosts :
 ```
 #example /etc/hosts
 172.17.0.1       django-local.org